TCarryA/Firmware-Web-Crawler/README.md

                         specify a location to save firmwares to(defualt is firmwares/)
-  -d, --debug           run the program with more prints(debug mode)
+  -d, --debug           run the program with more prints(debug mode) -F, --force           force downloading the files even if they are up to
+                        date
   ```
   This script was tested for https://www.rockchipfirmware.com/ .